PierreBrisorgueil/iOSGetStarted-1.2/README.md

 #### Introduction

-IOS application sample, just to learn swift, by  [this good article](http://jamesonquave.com/blog/developing-ios-apps-using-swift-tutorial/). (and a little more ;))
+IOS application sample, just to learn swift, by  [this good article](http://jamesonquave.com/blog/developing-ios-apps-using-swift-tutorial/). (and a little more ;), pull to refresh, custom ... )

 # [Master](https://github.com/weareopensource/Sample-Swift_GetStarted) (iphone - ipad)